ministryofjustice/analytical-platform/docs/DEVCONTAINER.md

 # Using

-Your GPG and SSH agents are mounted from macOS, so GPG and SSH commands inside the container will work without any configurations updates.
+Your GPG and SSH agents are mounted from macOS, so GPG and SSH commands inside the container will work without any configuration updates.

 1. Clone this repository